equalitie/Caislean/doc/tls.md

 The playbook will upload them to the proper place onto the server, with the correct permissions.

+Note: at the moment, a change in your TLS files will not automatically trigger a restart of your network services that provide TLS, and you need to restart them manually.

 ## Prerequired roles

 - `common`